Polyanyanwu/pension-adviser-pp3/README.md

 - Another user could access the enquiry results of someone if the user name is known

 *This is due to the fact that the application is not using any means of ensuring unique identity of a user.
 There is no password maintained in the application as it is presently.
-To resolve this could have involved maintaining passwords and associating them sith the user name.
+To resolve this could have involved maintaining passwords and associating them with the user name.
 Full validation of passwords, hashing, expiration and all that goes into password maintenance would require more time than is available to me for this project.*

 - The application is not responsive in mobile devices and small screens.